trolllabs/eduROV/docs/started.rst

 Displaying the video feed
 -------------------------
 There are two main parts needed in any edurov project.
-First, it's the python file that creates the WebMethod class and starts serving the server.
+First, it's the python file that creates the :class:`WebMethod` class and starts serving the server.
 Secondly, a index.html file that describes how the different objects will be displayed in the browser.

 In the two code blocks underneath you can see how simple they can be created.
 The index.html file needs to be called exactly this.
-We use the :code:`os.path` library to ensure correct file path description.
+We use the :meth:`os.path` library to ensure correct file path description.

 .. literalinclude:: ../examples/features/features.py